 At the age of eight I decided I would be a chef.
 In fact that year for Christmas most of my gifts were kitchen related.

 During a semester off from Siena College after the Dean of Academic Affairs strongly suggested I go out into the workforce by telling me not to return to school I took my first restaurant job.
 I had just finished the fall semester of my sophomore year and just turned 18 with no real direction.
 I knew I loved to cook but I didn’t know how to go about it.
 I ended up working at Mike’s Pizza Adobe in Schenectady and found it to be miserable work.
 Little did I know it was the food and not the work I disliked.
 I went back to Siena for my junior year of cross country and became a better student.

-I never entered a professional kitchen again until I was 35 when the world of retail had worn thin on me due to the fact that my type of people skills were not tolerant of people.
-It was at Café Capriccio that I really found myself serious about food, but not serious about the business side.
+I entered a professional kitchen again at 35 when the world of retail had worn thin on me since my type of people skills were not tolerant of people.
+It was at Café Capriccio that I really found myself starting to get serious about food, but not disciplined or knowledgeable about the business side.